16-04-2026

 Calibration is performed using a certified white tile and a black trap, ensuring repeatability and measurement reliability.

-Difference between Colorimetry and Color Spectrophotometry
+Difference between Colourimetry and Colour Spectrophotometry

 FAQ

-When was spectrophotometry applied to color measurement?
+When was spectrophotometry applied to colour measurement?

-What is transmittance in Color Spectrophotometry?
+What is transmittance in Colour Spectrophotometry?

 What is absorption spectrophotometry?

-What is visible-range Color Spectrophotometry?
+What is visible-range Colour Spectrophotometry?

-Which principle is used in Color Spectrophotometry?
+Which principle is used in Colour Spectrophotometry?

 The measurement is based on the spectral distribution of light reflected or transmitted by the sample.